Orden4/WCSharp/Docs/WCSharp.Buffs/WCSharp.Buffs.Buff.EffectString.md

 ## Buff.EffectString Property

 The path of the effect to use.

-Leave empty for no effect.
+If null, no effect will be created.

 If changed while the buff is already active, will destroy and recreate the effect.